Energy-Efficient Proactive Caching with Multipath Routing: Introduction

 In this article, we jointly consider the caching placement and multipath routing to minimize the total energy consumption and study the following two content delivery modes~\cite{liu2016caching}: 1) the service flow can be shared if the users have the same content preference as well as connected access router, which is called \textit{multicast mode}.
-For example, semi-synchronous requests can be bundled together and served via a single transmission; 2) the service flow cannot be shared and each request is satisfied with an independent transmission, i.e. \textit{unicast mode}.
+For example, semi-synchronous requests can be bundled together and served via a single transmission; 2) the service flow cannot be shared and each request is satisfied with an independent (unicast) transmission, i.e. \textit{unicast mode}.
 We also consider explicitly the caching memory space and link bandwidth limitations.
+In the structure of integrated multi-access edge computing (MEC) platform and 5G network~\cite{etsi2020mec}, the proposed caching scheme can be deployed in the MEC orchestrator.
+Moreover, the transmission mode, either unicast or multicast, is managed by the session management function and user plane function, which control user-plane packet forwarding in 5G core network~\cite{etsi2018fifthg}.
 The existing research in~\cite{ayoub2018energy} is closest to the problem we tackle here.
 Though~\cite{ayoub2018energy} considers the energy-efficient caching and routing algorithm, here are some main differences between our work and~\cite{ayoub2018energy}.
 On the one hand, the caching methods are quite different.
 For example, we allow replicated caching while~\cite{ayoub2018energy} considers unique caching that each content is satisfied by exactly one node.
-On the other hand, our work includes modelling for different delivery modes, i.e. multicast and unicast, while~\cite{ayoub2018energy} only considers the unicast case.
-The proposed scheme can be deployed in the control plane which can cooperate with the baseband processing units (BBU) in the software defined wireless network structure\cite{yang2015icn}.
-The salient contributions of this paper are summarized as follows. \begin{itemize} \item We propose an energy-efficient caching scheme by jointly considering the content placement and multipath routing, then formulate it as an optimization model with caching space and link capacity limitations.
-In particular, we provide two ILP models according to two delivery modes, multicast and unicast respectively. \item Since the proposed ILP models belong to the NP-hard family of problems, we provide a heuristic algorithm named Greedy Simulated Annealing Caching (GSAC).
-In this approach, we divide the original problem into several sub-problems and employ simulated annealing to find competitive sub-optimal caching nodes recursively. \item To understand the performance gap among evaluated methods, a wide-set of simulations is performed under different scenarios.
+On the other hand, our work includes modelling for different delivery modes, i.e. multicast and unicast, while~\cite{ayoub2018energy} only considers the nominal method of delivery which is the unicast.
+Based on the aforementioned closely relevant state of the art, the main contributions of this work can be summarized as follows. \begin{itemize} \item An energy-efficient caching scheme is proposed by jointly considering the content placement and multipath routing.
+The problem is formulated as an optimization model with caching space and link capacity limitations.
+In particular, two ILP models are detailed according to the two delivery modes, multicast and unicast respectively. \item Since the proposed ILP models belong to the $NP$-hard family, we provide a heuristic algorithm named Greedy Simulated Annealing Caching (GSAC).
+In this approach, we divide the original problem into several sub-problems and employ the simulated annealing to find sub-optimal, albeit competitive, solutions for caching nodes recursively. \item To understand the performance gap among evaluated methods, a wide-set of simulations is performed under different scenarios.
 More specifically, we evaluate influences from the aspects of the user (in terms of the number of requests, user preference and prediction accuracy) and the network (such as the available bandwidth and caching space and the underlying network topology). \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{sec:model} formulates the system model.
 Section \ref{sec:heuristic} provides a simulated annealing-based heuristic algorithm.
 In the end, Section \ref{sec:numerical} and \ref{sec:conclusions} give the numerical investigations and conclusions respectively.